Refreshdom/Energy_monitoring_based_on_indoor_position/README.md

 ## Demo Video
 ### Indoor Positioning
-In the video shows that the phone was doing positioning and push the location to the cloud while the laptop shows the freeboard.io capturing data from the cloud.
+In the video link below shows that the phone was doing positioning and push the location to the cloud while the laptop shows the freeboard.io capturing data from the cloud.

 https://www.dropbox.com/s/ydf9a0g5ztsmcs3/PositioningDemoVideo.mp4?dl=0

-## Refer to Proposal.pdf for more information.
+## For more information please refer to Proposal.pdf

 ![alt text](https://github.com/Refreshdom/Energy_monitoring_based_on_indoor_position/blob/master/Overall_system.jpg)